 In addition to its function of protecting the organs, the skull stabilizes the position of the brain, blood vessels, lymph vessels and nerves through the build-up of its inner surfaces at the meninges.

-The basis for the face forms the facial bones, which provide the entrances for the digestive system and the respiratory system.
-Along with the bones of the skull, they create protection and support for the various sensory organs:
+The facial bones form the basis for the face, which provides openings to the digestive and respiratory systems.
+Along with the bones of the skull, the facial bones create protection and support for the various sensory organs: